JetBrains/Qodana/topics/jvm.md

 ### Configuring the JDK

+<link-summary>If your project uses Gradle, make sure that you have configured a JDK version for your project.</link-summary>

 If your project uses Gradle, make sure that you have configured a JDK version for your project.

 #### Default versions

+<link-summary>The list of JDK versions that are by default used by %product% per each linter.</link-summary>

 This table shows the JDK versions that are by default used by %instance%: